hiddify/hiddify.com/docs/manager/basic-concepts-and-troubleshooting/How-to-monitor-server-resources-on-Hiddify.md

 bash /opt/hiddify-config/menu.sh

 ```
-- Select the `restart` option using the arrow keys (up and down) and wait until the services are restarted and exit the [Hiddify menu](/manager/wiki/How-to-connect-and-troubleshoot-via-SSH) again and check `htop`.
+- Select the `restart` option using the arrow keys (up and down) and wait until the services are restarted and exit the [Hiddify menu](/manager/configuration-and-advanced-settings/How-to-connect-and-troubleshoot-via-SSH/) again and check `htop`.

 ## Free up RAM memory
 RAM memory is actually a temporary memory whose space is occupied by running services.
 Part of the memory is occupied by the operating system itself.

-The amount of RAM is not directly related to the number of users on the panel.
-No matter how many users are defined in the panel, a series of services must be running in order for the operating system and peripheral services to work.
-Therefore, the number of users on the panel does not have a direct and linear relationship with the amount of RAM, but the running services have a direct relationship with the amount of RAM used.
+The amount of RAM is not directly related to the number of users on the Manager.
+No matter how many users are defined in the Manager, a series of services must be running in order for the operating system and peripheral services to work.
+Therefore, the number of users on the Manager does not have a direct and linear relationship with the amount of RAM, but the running services have a direct relationship with the amount of RAM used.

 The operating system is always in charge of managing the server's resources, and if the RAM in your server is filled up to 80%, it is a completely normal thing and you should not worry.